YubicoLabs/yed-spoke-example/docs/docs/catalog.md

 10. Add one choice with the name **YubiKey 5C Nano** and a value of **4**

 For this example we'll only include these three YubiKeys, but you can expand, or subtract, from this list based on the YubiKeys that are present in your YubiEnterprise Console.

+//TODO: Add reference to the PID and IPID values

 Your options should look like the image below.